jo-do-elevator/elevator_of_americas/README.md

 With the 'extra' branch, when ElevatorBankExtra is used, the system persists dispatches to a file and allows for concurrent elevator movement via multithreading. `dispatch_to` will return immediately but send the elevator on a timed journey to the target floor.

-The travelling of the elevator is slowed by two things: a manual 1 second delay and open a file, reading it and closing it.
+The travelling of the elevator is slowed by two things: a manual 1 second delay and the opening of a file, reading of it and closing it.
 This allows for exploring of the dispatches as the elevators move around.

 ```
 git checkout extra